slra/slra/README.txt

   If you downloaded a precompiled R package, you should run
     install.packages(repos=NULL, pkgs="Rslra_x.x.xxx");
-  in the R console launched in the same directory where the package is.
+  in R console launched in the same directory where the package is.

   The R package should be loaded each time before using it by typing
     library(Rslra);
+  in R console.

 2) Using the package
 Package consists of a single "slra" function, which is documented in the